New research suggests that group workouts are more effective for improving quality of life and reducing stress levels than individual workouts.

 More specifically, exercising with a group of people seems to have a greater beneficial effect than an individual workout.

 "The communal benefits of coming together with friends and colleagues, and doing something difficult, while encouraging one another, pays dividends beyond exercising alone."

 The study's findings were published today in The Journal of the American Osteopathic Association.

 Group workouts lower stress levels

 Dr. Yorks and her team recruited 69 medical students at the University of New England College of Osteopathic Medicine.
-They targeted this group because previous studies had shown that medical students face considerable stress and report a lower quality of life.
+They targeted this group because

 The participants chose whether to join a 12-week group exercise program or to follow a similar 12-week plan on an individual basis.

 In addition to these two groups, a third acted as the control.
 The participants in the control group did not engage in any exercise except walking or riding a bike on their usual routes, such as from home to work.

 The researchers noted that the participants who had joined group workouts exhibited over 26 percent lower stress levels and reported an improved quality of life at the end of the program.

 At the same time, the participants who had engaged in individual workouts appeared to have put more effort into their physical activity plan but gained much less from the experience, with no significant improvement of stress levels and little improvement of their overall quality of life.